-- First offences which involve wine, cider or beer and which do not involve consumption to significant excess are usually dealt with by the HM, in conjunction with the Director of Behaviour and Standards, and will ordinarily lead to a Sub-Warden Detention on a Saturday evening. - The sanction for subsequent offences will be determined by the Sub-Warden, after consultation with the relevant HM.
-Persistent offences are likely to lead to a serious school sanction. - Pupils drinking to excess and/or to the point of sickness should expect to receive a serious school sanction, typically exclusion for 48 hours. - Supplying alcohol to others will be taken seriously; for instance, a senior pupil drinking alcohol with or supplying alcohol to junior pupils can expect to be given a fixed period exclusion. - All offences involving fortified wine or spirits will be investigated by the Sub-Warden, and given the risk of harm to individual pupils, it is likely that such behaviour may result the exclusion of the pupil(s) involved for a fixed period. - Whether or not a pupil is sanctioned in accordance with this policy, the Warden and/or Sub-Warden retains discretion under the Standard Terms and Conditions which include a right permanently to exclude a pupil if they are reasonably satisfied that the pupil's conduct (whether on or off school premises, in or out of term time) has been prejudicial to good order or School discipline or to the reputation of the School.
-In such circumstances, the School will follow its Pupil Behaviour Policy.
+First offences which involve wine, cider, or beer and which do not involve consumption to significant excess are usually dealt with by the HM, in conjunction with the Director of Behaviour and Standards, and will ordinarily lead to a Sub-Warden's Detention on a Saturday evening.

+The sanction for subsequent offences will be determined by the Deputy Head Pastoral, after consultation with the relevant HM.
+Persistent offences are likely to lead to a serious school sanction.

+Pupils drinking to excess and/or to the point of sickness should expect to receive a serious school sanction, typically exclusion for 48 hours.

+Supplying alcohol to others will be taken seriously; for instance, a senior pupil drinking alcohol with or supplying alcohol to junior pupils can expect to be given a fixed period exclusion.

+All offences involving fortified wine or spirits will be investigated by the Sub-Warden, and given the risk of harm to individual pupils, it is likely that such behaviour will result in the exclusion of the pupil(s) involved for a fixed period and the consideration of a Final Warning in relation to the pupil's place in the School.

+Whether or not a pupil is sanctioned in accordance with this policy, the Warden and/or Sub-Warden retains discretion under the Standard Terms and Conditions which include a right permanently to exclude a pupil if they are reasonably satisfied that the pupil's conduct (whether on or off school premises, in or out of term time) has been prejudicial to good order or School discipline or to the reputation of the School.
+In such circumstances, the School will follow its Exclusion Policy.

+ST EDWARD'S SCHOOL Woodstock Road Oxford OX2 7NN stedwardsoxford.org